-In VTM-5.0, the sym_mvd_flag syntax element indicates the symmetrical motion vector difference coding on the CU level.
+In VTM-5.0, the sym_mvd_flag syntax element indicates the use of symmetrical motion vector difference coding on the CU level.
 It is coded in context-based mode.

 This contribution proposes to code this flag in bypass mode.
 It reportedly brings +0.01% Luma BD-rate difference over VTM-5.0 in RA configuration.

-It is suggested to adopt the two proposed simplifications into next VTM-6.0.
+It is suggested to adopt the proposed simplification into next VTM-6.0.